-The bees have been storing honey all summer in preparations for winter, but sometimes they do not store enough.
+The bees have been storing honey all summer, but sometimes they do not store enough.
 As beekeepers, we need to be aware of conditions in the hive and compensate for any lack of honey if we want them to survive.

 The bees really like the fondant.
 The finer sugar crystals in the fondant are easier for the bees to digest.
 The fondant also has a bit of moisture in it that keeps it soft and easy for the bees to eat.
 The only real problem with feeding fondant is that it is hard to make.
 It isn’t too difficult but does require following a few directions pretty closely.
 Here is the recipe that I use.